This page explains the requirement for Safe Work Australia to publish a disclosure log and what information is provided in the disclosure log.

 - any information if it is not reasonably practicable to publish the information because of the extent of modifications that would need to be made to delete the information listed in the above dot points.

-The information described in the disclosure log table below has been released by Safe Work Australia under the Freedom of Information Act 1982 and is available for public access.
+The information described in the disclosure log table below has been released by us under the FOI Act and is available for public access.

 |FOI Reference number||Date information listed in disclosure log||Summary of FOI request received by Agency/Minister||Description of information released under this disclosure log (and whether released in full or part)||Date when information may be deleted from a website||Other information/file number|